opendp/opendp/docs/source/user/constructors/combinators.rst

 Two of the most essential constructors are the "chainers" that chain transformations with transformations, and transformations with measurements.
 Chainers are used to incrementally piece Transformations or Measurements together that represent longer computational pipelines.

-The :py:func:`opendp.comb.make_chain_tt` constructor creates a new Transformation by combining an inner and an outer Transformation.
+The :py:func:`opendp.combinators.make_chain_tt` constructor creates a new Transformation by combining an inner and an outer Transformation.
 The resulting Transformation contains a function that sequentially executes the function of the constituent Transformations.
-It also contains a privacy relation that relates an input distance bound on the inner Transformation with an output distance bound on the outer transformation.
+It also contains a privacy map that takes an input distance bound on the inner Transformation and emits an output distance bound on the outer transformation.

-The :py:func:`opendp.comb.make_chain_mt` constructor similarly creates a new Measurement by combining an inner Transformation with an outer Measurement.
+The :py:func:`opendp.combinators.make_chain_mt` constructor similarly creates a new Measurement by combining an inner Transformation with an outer Measurement.
 Notice that `there is no` ``make_chain_mm`` for chaining measurements together!
 Any computation beyond a measurement is postprocessing and need not be governed by relations.

+This functionality is provided by the :py:func:`opendp.combinators.make_chain_tm` constructor that allows postprocess transformations to be chained onto a Measurement.
+Since the outer Transformation is postprocessing, the metrics and stability map of the outer Transformation are ignored.
+In this case, it is only necessary for the domains to conform.

 In the following example we chain :py:func:`opendp.measurements.make_base_discrete_laplace` with :py:func:`opendp.transformations.make_bounded_sum`.